Beretta Model 38: Variants

 The Model 1938 can be recognized by its machined steel receiver, fine craftsmanship, and finish, and by the perforated cooling jacket over the barrel.
 It was produced from 1938 to 1950 and fired 9×19mm Parabellum ammunition at 600 rounds per minute.
 It used 10, 20, 30, or 40-round magazines; the short 10-round magazine, when used in conjunction with the fixed bayonet, was popular with Allied and Axis forces for guarding prisoners or internal security.
 In combat, the 40-round magazine was the most common.
 The original MAB 38, first issued to Italian police in 1939, had a bayonet mount and stock rest for the Carcano M91/38 folding bayonet.

 In compliance with Italian army requirements, the bayonet mount and rest were eliminated and the recoil compensator was redesigned, the two horizontal muzzle slots substituted by 4 transversal cuttings, judged more effective.
 This standard army variant was renamed MAB 38A and issued in 1941.
 Despite its undeniable effectiveness, the Beretta Model 38 proved too time-consuming and expensive to produce during wartime.
 Marengoni designed a simplified model made from sheet steel, in which the cooling jacket and bayonet mount were eliminated and the separate firing pin mechanism replaced by a fixed firing pin machined on the face of the bolt.
 The barrel and wooden stock were also shortened to save weight and cost.
 This new model, the Model 38/42, had a fluted barrel to aid cooling and save weight.
 It also had a slower rate of fire (550 rpm).
-The Model 38/43, was a collapsible stock variant adopted on february 1943 and designed for tank crews, but saw very limited production.
-The 38/42 was adopted by the Wehrmacht as the Maschinenpistole 738(i), abbreviated as MP.738.
+The Model 38/43, was a collapsible stock variant adopted in February 1943 and designed for tank crews, but saw very limited production.
+The 38/42 was adopted by the Wehrmacht as the Maschinenpistole 738(i), abbreviated as MP.738 as well as Model 38A after Nazi Germany took over the Beretta Manufacturing Factory following the Italian Armistice and the German takeover of Italy during Operation Achse.
 Models produced for the German army received German acceptance marks.